 If someone faints from a large or deep, heavily bleeding wound.

 When there is still an object in the wound.

 If there is a squirting blood vessel.
 First of all, print the wound yourself and then call 112 as soon as possible.

 In case of a little bleeding cut or tear, you should rinse the wound with lukewarm water for 1 to 2 minutes.
 This will wash away dirt from the wound.
 Do not use disinfectants such as iodine or soap.
 Consult your doctor if the wound needs stitches and if you need a tetanus shot.
 Paracetamol can be taken for the pain.

 A superficial wound only needs to be rinsed out and then dried well.
 Then cover the wound with a plaster.
 For other wounds, it is important to consult your doctor.
 The doctor ensures that wound edges are close together.
 This will stop the bleeding faster and the wound will heal faster.
 A doctor uses three methods for this:

 The dovetail patches

-When the wound is closed after this treatment, it does not need to be covered.
+If the wound is closed after this treatment, it is not necessary to be covered.
 If the wound is still leaking, you can cover the wound.